alexfoxy/lax.js/README.md

 Be warned, on mobile, a resize event is fired when you scroll and the toolbar is hidden so you might want to check if the width or orientation has changed.

 ### Scroll Wheels
 Scroll wheels only increment the scroll position in steps which can cause the animations to look janky.
-You can use the SmoothScroll (http://www.smoothscroll.net/) plugin to smooth this out, however there maybe performance implications that need investigating.

 ### Merging Existing Styles
 Only inline styles for transforms and filters will be merged in to the animation.
 Transforms and filters derived from CSS will be overwritten.